krdev654/my-devops-cheatsheet/kubernetes.md

   - To delete a deployment: `kubectl delete deployment <deployment-name>`

  ----
- ### Create and configure deployments using YAML files
+ ### Create and configure deployments and services using YAML files
  ---
  * Define the deployment information in an YAML file.
 For example:
     ```